 Avoid Sugar at Breakfast

-- No simple syrup, agave nectar, maple syrup, honey, high fructose corn syrup, date sugar, coconut sugar, molasses etc. Sugar has many names!
-Check out this list of 56 Different Names For Sugar!
+- Any type of Syrup: simple syrup, agave nectar, maple syrup, honey, high fructose corn syrup, corn syrup, molasses

 - If you slip, no biggie.
 Slipping means you’re trying, which is what counts!
 You can get back on track tomorrow.

 Did you know that breakfast is often the most sugar-centric meal of the day?
 Pastries, sugary cereals, “fruit” flavored sweet yogurts and coffee beverages load our bodies with more sugar than we should eat in an entire day.

 Current recommendations by the American Heart Association include that women consume no more than 6 teaspoons (about 24 grams) of added sugar per day and men no more than 9 teaspoons (about 36 grams).
 For reference, a regular can of soda has 8 teaspoons of sugar and a 16 ounce chai latté from your favorite coffee shop can easily top 11 teaspoons!
 Yikes!